-You’ve just arrived at a website you thought sounded interesting, you’re keen to see what it’s all about, but then— pop! — a floating box obscures your view of the good stuff.
+Picture this: You’ve just arrived to a website and you’re about to start navigating around when — pop! — a floating box obscures your view of the screen.
 Why?
-To tell you about some other good stuff that you can have, if you’ll only surrender your email address.
+To tell you about some benefit you’ll receive later, if you’ll only surrender your email address now.

-A web page with a pop-up typically sees more conversions than the same page without a pop-up.
-More important, a page with a well-designed and thoughtfully implemented pop-up converts better than one with a crappy pop-up.
+One thing is clear, a page with a well-designed and thoughtfully implemented pop-up will convert better than one with a bad pop-up.

-A truly hideous pop-up can drive a large proportion of your audience away, their perception of your brand irrevocably tarnished.
-Avoid these pop-up pitfalls:
+A bad pop-up can drive a large proportion of your audience away and tarnish their perception of your brand.
+Be sure to avoid these pop-up pitfalls:

 - Pop-ups with hidden or inactive exit buttons make your audience feel deceived

-- Extra-large pop-ups that occupy most of the reader’s screen make them more likely to leave
+- Extra large pop-ups that occupy most or all of the reader’s screen

-- Pop-ups styled to look like browser dialog boxes are underhand and deeply mistrusted
+- Pop-ups styled to look like browser dialog boxes — they are underhanded and mistrusted

-- Multiple pop-ups scream “spam” to any sane website visitor
+- Multiple pop-ups at once — they scream “spam”

-Getting this right isn’t merely a matter of balancing “bad user experience” or “bad brand image” against “good conversion rate”.
+Getting this right isn’t merely a matter of balancing a bad user experience or bad brand image against a good conversion rate.
 The ideal is to create a win-win in which a pleasant (or, at least, inoffensive) user experience supports a conversion rate increase.
-If you create the perfect pop-up for your readers, there’ll be no hurt feelings and minimal change in your bounce rate.

 Simply put, your pop-up must offer something your reader believes is worth the interruption.
 The best way to do this is with a careful focus on relevance.